pacman82/double-trait/README.md

 mod tests {
     #[test]
     fn test_function_using_org_trait() {
-        // When implementing Dummy trait for a Stub. struct Stub;
+        // When implementing a Stub for `MyTrait struct Stub;
-        impl DummyTrait for Stub {
+        impl MyTrait for Stub {
             fn answer(&self) -> i32 {
                 42
             }
         }

-        // Then `Stub` also implements `OrgTrait`.
+        // Then `Stub` also implements `MyTrait`.
+Despite only implementing one of the methods
+        // explictily.
         assert_eq!(42, OrgTrait::answer(&Stub));
     }
 }